 Although benzos are effective when prescribed, they are dangerous and can be addictive.
 If you feel the negative effects of benzo dependence, you should seek benzodiazepine addiction treatment.

 Benzos bind with neurons called gamma-aminobutyric acid (GABA) receptors that slow brain function and relieve stress.
 However, they can also lead to a euphoric high or buzz.
 This feeling is followed by prolonged sedation.

 Using benzos other than prescribed is considered abuse.
 For instance, some people crush and snort benzos, which amplifies the drugs’ potency.
 This increases the risk of overdose.
-Benzos also slow breathing and heart rates, which can lead to seizures, go into a coma, or even die.
+Benzos also slow breathing and heart rates, leading to seizures, going into a coma, or even dying.

 Side Effects of Benzodiazepines

 Common side effects of benzos include:

 Mixing drugs is always risky, but mixing certain drugs can be dangerous and even fatal.
 For example, combining benzos and alcohol can lead to fatal respiratory depression.
 Because benzos are rarely a user’s only drug of choice, the American Academy of Family Physicians summarizes the following findings: